 - A production module which introduces pre-production, production and post-production of audio-visual content, including Image Editing and short film production;

-- A content orientation module that teaches you how to recognise good content, by following courses in story analysis and digital concept development.
+- A content orientation module that teaches you how to recognise good content, by completing study topics in story analysis and digital concept development.

 - Year 2

 During your studies, you will have 15 hours of lectures a week and 8 hours of work in the Production House, under supervision.
 This amounts to a total of 23 contact hours a week.
 Bachelor’s programmes are generally based on a 40-hour working week.
-This means that you will have about 17 hours a week available for self-study but, obviously, this depends largely on your own study pace.
+This means that you will have about 17 hours a week available for independent study, butthis obviously depends largely on your own study pace.

-If you already have a vwo diploma, a ‘Hochschulreifezeugnis’ (Abitur) or a comparable pre-education such as a mbo, hbo or wo diploma, [nhtv:strCM] may be able to offer you the opportunity of completing the programme in just three years.
+If you already have a vwo diploma, a ‘Hochschulreifezeugnis’ (Abitur), hbo or wo diploma, Creative Business may be able to offer you the opportunity of completing the programme in just three years.

 Are you eligible for the three-year programme?
 Check the list of appropriate educations.
 For Dutch students the recommended vwo profile is ‘Economie en Maatschappij (E+M)’.
 Other vwo profiles require self-study to achieve the expected level.
 All other international applications will be decided on a case by case basis to ensure the standard of the diploma is appropriate for the fast track.